tokenika/tokenika.github.io/psd2/DIV3.md

 > Civic really should have used OAuth and OpenID Connect, instead of rolling their own authentication protocol.

 Tak więc pomysł jest oceniany jako bardzo dobry, ale wykonanie jako dość niefortunne.
-Dodatkowo Civic bazuje na [RootStock](https://www.rsk.co/), czyli będzie się zmagał ze wszystkimi problemami jakie ma w sobie Bitcoin.
+Dodatkowym minusem jest fakt, że Civic bazuje na platformie [RootStock](https://www.rsk.co/), co oznacza, że będzie się zmagał ze wszystkimi problemami, jakie ma w sobie Bitcoin.

 W przypadku projektu Decentralized Identity, też jest ciekawa sytuacja, bo wygląda na to, że jego twórcy doszli do ściany w zakresie możliwości Ethereum:

 > We found Ethereum smart contracts unfit for computations that go beyond than the basics.
 While we understand that the technology is just growing up, we found that not being able to do computations (like hashing) on the Blockchain is a major drawback.
 The global computational power isn’t available for Dapps yet.

-Ta deklaracja też jest intrygująca:
+W kontekście możliwości EOSa, ta deklaracja też jest intrygująca:

 > At the time of writing, there exists no blockchain that is truly public and stateless.
 All current blockchain technologies intend to store data.
 We just want to store the receipt of an ID transfer; not the data.
 In the matter of transferring an ID token/nugget, we only require a decentralised transfer of data.
 The data structures used by current blockchain technologies is restrictive and do not allow for expansion or abstraction.
 We call for a new, stateless, public Blockchain.